A Building for North Carolina

 - Sophisticated building management system to track, manage, and report energy use, water use, and other performance features

-- Sensors will automatically dim lights when daylight is strong
+- Sensors automatically dim lights when daylight is strong or when no movement is detected

-- To minimize transportation costs and carbon dioxide emissions, and to stimulate local economies, all materials will be locally and sustainably produced
+- To minimize transportation costs and carbon dioxide emissions, and to stimulate local economies, 31% of construction materials were processed or manufactured within 500 miles of the Garden

 Furnishings and Finishes

-- Trees from the site made into lumber; no old growth timber used or disturbed
+- No old growth timber was used or disturbed in the building

 - Universal access design